 On confirming your booking you will have access to all the resources and sample ceremony material to assist you in personalising and tailoring your ceremony as much as you like.
 Everyone is different and I try and provide ceremony options and elements that allows you to create a ceremony that truly reflects you.

-Do you need to send me any files or documents?
+Do you need to send me any files, documents or a ceremony draft?
 You can use the file upload form by clicking on the button.
-File Upload

 Elements of a Ceremony